merp101/merp101.github.io/README.md

 # merp101.github.io
-This is an idle game.
-May copy some of Antimatter Dimensions and Idle Wizard.
-Maybe.

-Infinite Layers!

-There's stuff in the wiki tab too
+This is a game.
+RPG/incremental thing.
+Not sure yet.

 Link to the game: https://merp101.github.io/